dotnet/designs/accepted/2022/enhance-vector-codegen.md

 1. `Vector<T>` should allow to generate code that reaches performance within some threshold of hand-optimized intrinsics.

-2. In combination with the JIT, `Vector<T>` written code should allow to adapt to the best performance of underlying platform, i.e., the JIT may generate multiple codepaths and thresholds that select at runtime which SIMD ISA to use.
+2. In combination with the JIT, `Vector<T>` written code should allow to adapt to the best performance of underlying platform, i.e., the JIT may generate multiple codepaths and thresholds that select at runtime which SIMD ISA to use, be it through static templated expansion or dynamic method recompilation.

 3. `Vector<T>` API surface should include sufficiently expressive methods to reach the first goal above.
 These methods allow to use `Vector<T>` generically without explicit knowledge of vector length or intrinsics.